Pulkit-Dhingraa/analog-ecg-heart-rate-monitor/docs/component-selection.md

 # Component Selection & Defense

-For each major part: *why it was chosen, what else was on the table, the trade-offs, and where it falls short.* This is the "why this over that" reasoning an interviewer will probe.
+A good designers always compares and justifies his component , So- For each major part: *why it was chosen, what else was on the table, the trade-offs, and where it falls short.* This is the "why this over that"
 ---

 ## AD620 — instrumentation amplifier (the front-end)